Data and Safety Monitoring Committee (DSMC)

 The DSMC Monitoring Office is composed of the DSMC Senior Monitors, DSMC Senior Auditors, and the DSMC Clinical Research Network Office (CRNO) Senior Auditor reporting to the DSMC Monitor Supervisor.
-The DSMC Senior Monitors and Auditors perform the real-time monitoring or semi-annual auditing of the institutional and NCI trials in the HDFCCC as per the NCI-approved HDFCCC Data and Safety Monitoring Plan (DSMP).
+The DSMC Senior Monitors, Auditors, and CRNO Senior Auditor perform the real-time monitoring or semi-annual auditing of the institutional and NCI trials in the HDFCCC as per the NCI-approved HDFCCC Data and Safety Monitoring Plan (DSMP).
 The trials are either monitored/audited based upon the risk assessment algorithm from the DSMP.

-Phase I/Pilot/Gene therapy/Vaccine therapy trials are typically monitored monthly, dependent upon accrual, and beginning within the first month of the initiation of enrollment.
+Phase I/Pilot/Gene therapy/Vaccine therapy trials are typically monitored prior to dose escalation request by the study team (for dose escalation trials) and quarterly (for non-dose escalation trials).
 The DSMC approves all dose escalation decisions for UCSF Institutional Phase I trials within three business days after receipt of the Dose Escalation Request Form from the PI.
-The DSMC conducts real-time monthly monitoring of all treated study participants through the Dose Limiting Toxicity (DLT) period for Phase I/Pilot/Gene Therapy/Vaccine Therapy Institutional trials and conducts semiannual auditing of at least twenty percent of all enrolled study participants for Phase II and III Institutional and NCI trials.
-The regulatory files for all trials are audited on an annual basis for regulatory compliance.
-The DSMC also reviews planned interim analysis on institutional trials, evaluates external NCI and Industry Sponsor audits and assists with the development of Corrective and Preventative Action Plans (CAPAs), and evaluates any safety of study design concerns raised by the PI, Site Committee, the Protocol Review Committee (PRC), or the IRB.
+The DSMC conducts annual auditing of at least twenty percent of all enrolled study participants for Phase II and III Institutional and NCI trials.
+The regulatory files for all trials are audited on a biennial basis for regulatory compliance.
+The DSMC also reviews planned interim analysis on institutional trials, evaluates external NCI and Industry Sponsor audits and assists with the development of Corrective and Preventative Action Plans (CAPAs), and evaluates any safety of study design concerns raised by the PI, Site Committee, the Protocol Review and Monitoring Committee (PRMC), or the IRB.
 The DSMC Monitoring Office also provides audit preparation for Industry Sponsored Quality Assurance Audits, National Cancer Institute (NCI) Audits, and FDA Inspections.

-Policies & Procedures developed by the DSMC are located on the ITR Policies page.
+Policies & Procedures developed by the DSMC are located on the Policies page.

 DSMC Administrative Director: